Basics | Plugins | Howtos | Applications

 Data windows

-Most commands of the main menu open a data window that displays some set of data rows from your database.
-And in most cases these data rows are presented as a “table” with rows and columns like a spreadsheet.
+Most commands of the main menu open a data window, which displays some set of data rows from your database.
+In most cases these data rows are presented as a grid window.
+And in most cases you can double-click or hit RETURN on a row in order to change the grid window into a detail window.

-• Hit Enter or double click on a row of a grid window to open a detail window on that row (if that table has a detail view defined).
+• Hit Enter or double click on a row of a grid window to open a detail window on that row.

 • Hit Escape or click the X in the upper right corner of the window to close that window and return to the home screen.